97 Reviews

 7 April 2024

-I used to like The Regular Show and watch it all the time, but I now hate it, have a hard time believing that I used to like it, and don't watch it anymore.
-However, when I was in grade school and still liked it, my friends and I would sometimes play a game called "Regular Show/Adventure Time" during recess, where we would act out our own Regular Show and Adventure Time crossover and each play the roles of one of the characters from both shows.
-We'd play the same roles every time, and I played both Mordecai and Jake the dog.
-To be honest, I look back very fondly on these memories to this day!
-Sorry Regular Show fans, but this show isn't for me.
-We all have different opinions and points of view, and there's nothing wrong with that.
+I used to enjoy watching The Regular Show all the time, but now I don't like it at all.
+It's hard for me to believe that I used to like it, and I don't watch it anymore.
+However, back when I was in grade school and still enjoyed the show, my friends and I used to play a game called "Regular Show/Adventure Time" during recess.
+In this game, we would act out our own Regular Show and Adventure Time crossover, each playing the roles of characters from both shows.
+We would always play the same roles, and I played both Mordecai and Jake the Dog.
+Looking back, I have very fond memories of those times!
+I understand that everyone has different opinions and points of view, so even though I don't like The Regular Show anymore, it's okay if others still do.

-The dialogue and characters can be annoying, cringeworthy, mean-spirited, and repetitive a lot of the time.
-Mordecai and Rigby are slackers who goof off all the time.
-They also have a tendency to use modern slang, like "yo," "bro," "bruh," and "yay-uh!"
-The Regular Show popularized the cringeworthy trend of cartoons being hip and modern for young audiences, but the show has a slightly superior approach on that concept and doesn't handle it as bad as some other cartoons.
-I hate when cartoons do that because that makes it obvious that they're set in modern times, they lack timelessness, and they become outdated and irrelevant very quickly.
-There's no way the audience will enjoy the shows or understand what they're watching in say, 20 years from now.
-The characters have annoying catchphrases, like Rigby's "STOP TALKING!!!", Muscle Man's "MY MOM!", and Benson's "Or you're fired!"
-They yell a lot, which causes them to beat each other up and act violent towards each other, hurts my ears, and gets on my nerves.
-They seriously need to calm down, and sometimes Rigby doesn't let people finish talking and yells his catchphrase in places that are supposed to be quiet, like a golf course and a movie theater.
-Benson's face turning red and loud yelling can get extremely obnoxious and ear-piercing for some viewers, including yours truly.
+The characters in the show have annoying, cringeworthy, and overused catchphrases and sayings.
+For example, Rigby's "STOP TALKING!!!", Muscle Man's "MY MOM!", and Benson's "Or you're fired!"
+They yell a lot, which hurts my ears and gets on my nerves.
+They seriously need to calm down.
+Sometimes Rigby doesn't let people finish talking and yells his catchphrase in places that are supposed to be quiet, like a golf course and a movie theater.
+Benson's face turning red and loud yelling can get extremely obnoxious and ear-piercing for some viewers, including me.
 You can probably already tell that I'm one of those people who is sensitive to loud noises.

-Benson has always been my least favorite character, even when I liked this, and he's a huge factor as to why I hate this show.
+Benson has always been my least favorite character, even when I liked the show.
+He's a huge factor as to why I hate it.
 He threatens to fire Mordecai and Rigby over things that aren't their fault, suggesting he'd use any excuse to get rid of them.
-It's true that Mordecai and Rigby are slackers, but he's too hard on them, and he acts like they never get the job done till the last minute, but at least they do it.
-He has a tendency to rip a telephone off the wall and kick, throw, and destroy items in his apartment, like pictures in frames, a TV, a telephone, his couch, and more.
+Mordecai and Rigby are indeed slackers, but he's too hard on them.
+He acts like they never get the job done until the last minute, but at least they do it.
+He tends to rip a telephone off the wall and kick, throw, and destroy items in his apartment, like pictures in frames, a TV, a telephone, his couch, and more.
 He's also a rip-off of Squidward Tentacles, who is much better.
 Enough said.

 Permalink